 Bates was founded by people who believed a great education should be open and accessible to people from all walks of life.
 That’s our past.
 That’s our future.

 An essential part of the Bates mission is to “prepare leaders sustained by a love of learning.”
 We’re committed to granting you that opportunity, regardless of your family’s financial circumstances.
 We can demonstrate this commitment to you by carefully evaluating your family’s individual circumstances and consistently meeting 100 percent of your calculated need for all four years.

 Your Bates education isn’t just affordable, it’s practical.
 We’ll work with you to ensure that you graduate with the lowest possible levels of student loan debt.
-For example, the average federal student loan debt for Bates students who graduated in 2014 was $15,435 — much lower than the national average.
+For example, the average federal student loan debt for Bates students who graduated in 2022 was $13,531 — less than half the national average.

 Bates offers financing options to help all families manage expenses.
 These include a 10-month payment plan that permits you to spread costs over the course of the academic year, rather than making one payment at the start of each semester.
 Student and parent education loans can also help your family spread costs out over a greater period of time.

 We understand that you might have questions.
 We like questions, but we like answers even better.
 We’ve compiled a list of the questions most frequently answered by our financial aid office.

 If you have other questions or if we can help you in any way, please contact Student Financial Services at 207-786-6096 or firstname.lastname@example.org.